 Have they accomplished enough on their “What I Need to Accomplish by 30” checklist?
 They agonize over it.
 It turns into fear, goals not met become the end of the world, and self shame kicks into high gear for not having a steady significant other or a family.
 I mean, people really freak out.

 It’s as if there is some timeline or race to the finish line.
 I let those types of people blow by me, cheering them on as go.
 Success is perspectival.
 There is no race for me.
 Those things are not on the top of my priority list and to be honest, they currently may not even be on my list at all.

 - 1. Focus on yourself.
 Focus on what kind of life you want to create (or recreate) for yourself.
 Figure out how you’d like the rest of your life to look like.
 And do that.
 Want to make changes?
 Figure out how to do what you want on your terms.
 This goes for all of you!
 Even if your a mom and work a full time job.
 Want to stop working /work less/work more?
 Figure out a way.
 Don’t assume you have to do things.
 And don’t assume you can’t do anything.
 Make a life you want to live.

 - 2. Don’t get comfortable.
 Move your body for as long as you can and learn new things.
 My grandmother who is turning 99 in August texts, uses emojis, comments on Facebook posts and Facetimes.
 She has exercised daily for nearly her entire life and she also reads tons.
+Although, considering her age, I might soon have to get her some hearing aids from EarPros (or somewhere similar, I’m not sure yet) for her to actually be able to hear well enough to have conversations and be aware of her surroundings.
+But she’s definitely living her best life!
 You won’t believe she took a volunteer job working at her local library at 95.
 Keep your mind and body sharp for as long as you can.

 “The only way to be of service to this world is by doing what you love!”